fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 ---
-title: Export chart as image | FusionGrid
+title: Row Animation | FusionGrid
 description: This article talks about using row animations
 heading: Row Animation
 ---